 On August 20th, 2020, an off-season solicitation hit the Coast Guard’s message board requesting officers to fill out a Data Readiness Task Force (DRTF).
 This inception of the DRTF was aggressive.
 The message was posted on August 20th with a response deadline of August 28th.
 Which meant to answer the solicitation, the issue would have to be raised to an officer’s current command, and their current command would have to endorse their departure and address any backfill requirements for that officer’s position, in addition to acceptability of any gap that could result if backfill is not possible.
 All of this would have to be accomplished within what amounts to a work week.
 Similarly, the solicitation was requesting at least eleven officers do this.
 All while communicating members who apply should anticipate a report date in the Fall of 2020 (quickly).
 Further compounding these aggressive issues, the typical transfer season for Active-Duty Coast Guard members is June/July each year.
-So many officer had just reported to new units a month or two ago.
+So many officers had just reported to new units a month or two ago.
 Undoubtedly, new units would not be keen to see their newly reported talent depart so quickly.

 These fast deadlines were accompanied by an even more aggressive charter document that outlined the goals for the DRTF, to include (in simple terms), standing up a Coast Guard central data lake, in addition to standing up a central analytics office for the Coast Guard.